On the best lattice quantizers: Conclusions

-As far as we know, Table~\ref{t:bestquantizers} is currently the most extensive published table of record NSM lattices.
-Previous tables have not gone beyond $n=16$, apart from a numerical estimate for $n=24$.
+As far as we know, Table~\ref{t:bestquantizers} is currently the most extensive published table of record NSM lattices. \footnote{Several improved lattice quantizers in dimensions $n\le 24$ are reported in \cite{lyu22}, which appeared while this paper was in review.} Previous tables have not gone beyond $n=16$, apart from a numerical estimate for $n=24$.
 It is disconcerting that in many dimensions the smallest known NSMs are for product lattices, since we have proven that these cannot be optimal.
 This reflects the complexity of designing good lattices and of evaluating their NSMs.
 The theoretical results in this paper provide some properties of optimal lattice quantizers, which in combination with the tabulated product lattices may hopefully provide guidance and benchmarks for further progress in lattice quantization.
+An analytic or algorithmic method to optimize $\bH$ in \eqref{e:bhb} or $\bh$ in \eqref{e:lamination} would be highly desirable.